-Risk is low but battery acid is flammable and shorting the battery could ignite battery acid vapors.
+The risk is low but battery acid is flammable and shorting the battery could ignite battery acid vapors.
 Removing the ground side terminal first and fitting last as per the guide will eliminate the risk of shorting.

 2 Battery acid

-Old battery may leak acid, use gloves when handling, and keep upright at all times.
+The old battery may leak acid, use gloves when handling, and keep upright at all times.

 3 Battery weight